TankerHQ/spec/blocks_format.md

 Possible author natures: Device Creations.

 This block can only add members, not remove them.
 The list of added members is the list of users in encrypted_group_keys_for_users.
 It does not rotate the group keys.
-Because it's so different from the UserGroupUpdate, we decided to make a different block.
+Because it's so different from the UserGroupUpdate (which can add and remove users, not implemented yet), we decided to make a different block.

 ### UserGroupAddition v2